Angadi Theru: Critical reception

-Parvathi Srinivasan from Rediff.com described the film as a, "kind of cinema you keep hoping for and only rarely get," labeling it, "A must watch."
+Parvathi Srinivasan from Rediff.com described the film as a "kind of cinema you keep hoping for and only rarely get," labeling it "a must watch."
 Chennai Online gave credit to the theme of the film by stating that, "Vasanthabalan must be applauded for courageously presenting us a film that looks into the darker side of the glittery world of massive show rooms.
+Bhama Devi Ravi of The Times of India wrote, "The next time you visit a shopping mall, vignettes from the film will pop up, like spam mail, in your memory.
+A hard, but must-see for those who care about cinema and society".